X

 View past years' APSA DSRP Recruiting Graduate Departments

 According to the 2015-2016 APSA Graduate Placement Survey Report on Recruitment Methods, two-thirds of political science PhD departments actively recruit graduate students.
-Additionally, APSA’s DSRP program ranks alongside campus visits as the most common form of graduate student recruitment used by political science PhD departments.
+Additionally, APSA’s DSRP program ranks alongside campus visits as the most common form of graduate student recruitment, among other forms of outreach, used by political science PhD departments.

 Fall 2023 DSRP Department Enrollment (now open)